 Executing the perfect post takes time—lots of time—don’t rush it.
 You are going to be excited and want to publish something right away, but take your time and make sure that it is right.
 This will save you many hours having to fix posts in the future.

 After you’ve previewed your post and it looks great, hit the publish button!
 If you’re anything like me, you will then continuously check your stats to see how many people viewed your very first article.
 And, if you’re anything like me, it won’t be many because you haven’t built a readership yet.
 That’s where promotion comes into play, so read on.

 It takes lots of time, dedication and passion to build an audience.
 For me, it was at least two years before seeing any significant progress in visitors to my blog and four years before actually making any money at all.
 Thankfully, with all the resources available (and this step-by-step guide!) it can now happen a lot sooner, especially if you promote each post you write.

 Send your blog posts to everyone on your email list.
 You may choose to do this each time you write an article or combine multiple ones in a fun newsletter.
 If you are writing several posts per week the latter of the two is a better option, so you don’t annoy people with too many emails.

 Promote on Social Media

 During your blog set up phase, you started some social media accounts/fan pages under your blog name, and now you are going to put them to good use.
 Share your blog post on all your social media accounts.
-You could get inspiration from other social media influencers such as bella hadid instagram to figure out how best to organise your content and promote yourself if you’re stuck for ideas.
 This gives you the potential to reach more than just the people who are only reading your blog.
 Sharing on these accounts once is usually not enough, schedule sharing every few months.